Broker Dealer Compliance Solutions

 A broker may include an individual who sources investment banking clients, venture capital firm investors, mergers and acquisitions professionals, and securities intermediaries.
 Investment advisers are often considered broker-dealers, as are those who perform transactions for others, even if “others” include only family members.
 If you are not certain whether or not your firm is a broker, Vigilant can help.

 Brokers act as agents but dealers are the principals.
 Market makers are dealers, as are those who originate, buy and sell securities.
 An individual who matches repurchase agreements may be considered a dealer.
-If your business advertises its ability to buy and sell security, works with the public on an institutional or retail basis, provides investment advice and related financial solutions, writes derivatives contracts or underwrites securities offerings, you may be a dealer.
+If your business advertises its ability to buy and sell security, works with the public on an institutional or retail basis, provides investment advice and related financial solutions, writes derivatives contracts or underwrites securities offerings, you may be a dealer and would benefit from broker-dealer compliance services.

 The Vigilant 5 Step Matrix SystemSM